May 2020 Newsletter

 Spring is here!

-Perfect time to do some spring cleaning both inside the home (including the garage) and out!
+Now is the perfect time to do some spring cleaning both inside the home (including the garage) and out!
 Get the whole group involved and de-clutter.
 Having everyone join in will make a big difference in the workload.
 To motivate them, try turning up some music or establishing a “reward” for when the work is done.

 There are some special chores that need to be done seasonally like cleaning patios and windows.
 We ignore them for most of the fall and winter, but now it is time to get these things clean.
 Even though these chores only need to be done once or twice a year, they will help the home look better.